sheetalneeraj/Credit-Management/README.md

 # Credit-Management-
-Website based on credit managemnt.The application allows transfer of credit between users.
+Website based on credit management.The application allows transfer of credit between users.